keptn/keptn/usecases/production-deployments/README.md

     ![trigger k8s-deploy-production](./assets/trigger-k8s-deploy-production.png)

     This pipeline reads the current versions of all artefacts in the `staging` namespace and deploys those artefacts in the exact same version to the `production` namespace.
-Instead of pushing individual microservices to production, we chose the approach of defining a release bracket, that holds versions of microservices that work together well.
+Instead of pushing individual microservices to production, we chose the approach of defining a release bracket, which holds versions of microservices that work together well.

     <!-- Naturally, we dispatch a deployment event to all affected services.
 This might not work for the first deployment, because the service might not exist as a Dynatrace entity when dispatching the event, but it will work for all consecutive calls. -->